k-mundra/space_biofilm/README.md

 outputs
 -- 144X144 pixel image of the stochastic biofilm growth, timesteps number of images for each trajectory.
 In total n_runs trajectories.

-everything is saved in bacteria_growth folder.
+everything is saved in the bacteria_growth folder.

 - bacteria_growth
     - run_000